kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 ```

-The same expressions (with `#` and `~`) can be used to reference snapshots when diffing environment
+The same expressions (with `#` and `~`) can be used to reference snapshots when diffing environment.

-In the example below there was only one difference between snapshots: one new artifact started running in latest snapshot
+In the example below there was only one difference between snapshots: one new artifact started running in the latest snapshot.

 ```
 $ kosli environment diff aws-beta aws-beta~1